HMS Vanguard (S28): Collision with Le Triomphant

 On 4 February 2009, Vanguard collided with the French submarine in the Atlantic.
-On February 6 the French Ministry of Armed Forces reported that Triomphant had "collided with an immersed object".
+On February 6 the French Ministry of Armed Forces reported that Le Triomphant had "collided with an immersed object".
 The United Kingdom Ministry of Defence initially would not comment on the incident, which was however confirmed on February 16 by First Sea Lord Sir Jonathon Band.
 Vanguard had returned to HMNB Clyde in Scotland under her own power two days prior.
 Band stated that the collision had occurred at slow speed, and that there had been no injuries.
 However, both vessels had been damaged.
 Vanguard received damage to the outer casing in the area of the missile compartment, requiring repairs.

 Overhaul and refueling

 In January 2012 radiation was detected in the PWR2 test reactor's coolant water, caused by a microscopic breach in fuel cladding.
 This discovery led to Vanguard being scheduled to be refuelled in its next "deep maintenance period", due to last 3.5 years from 2015, and contingency measures being applied to other Vanguard and submarines, at a cost of £270 million.
 This was not revealed to the public until 2014.

 Vanguard eventually returned to active service in July 2022 after spending almost 7 years undergoing refit.
 On 16 August 2022 Vanguard was rededicated into the Royal Navy in a ceremony held at HMNB Devonport, and on 9 May 2023 she left for sea.
+The overrun of the maintenance by about four years had a major impact on operations, causing other vessels in the class to have to operate extended-length patrols to maintain Continuous at Sea Deterrent.
+Consequently the MOD decided against refueling the other submarines of the class.

 Glued bolts during overhaul

 In February 2023, the Royal Navy began investigating claims that broken bolts for the reactor chamber on Vanguard had insufficiently been repaired using glue, during her seven year refit.
 After the heads of several bolts had been sheared off after being over-tightened, workers for defence firm Babcock had allegedly glued the heads on the bolts back on, rather than completely replacing the bolts.
 The glued bolts held insulation in place on the coolant pipes for the nuclear reactor, and were found shortly prior to activation of the reactor.

-Defence Secretary, Ben Wallace, demanded a meeting and “assurances about future work” after The Sun reported on the issue.
+Defence Secretary Ben Wallace demanded a meeting and “assurances about future work” after The Sun reported on the issue.
 Babcock is one of the United Kingdom's largest defence contractors, with contracts for the maintenance of both the Royal Navy's Astute-class and Vanguard-class submarine fleets.
 The shadow defence secretary, John Healey, remarked that "the Defence Secretary must make sure contractors are delivering maintenance to this critical capability safely, on time and on-budget.".